-One way to do just that, I call: “Digging for Treasure”.
+One way to do that, is with a technique I call: “Digging for Treasure”.

-Everybody is filled with treasure.
+Everybody is filled with valueables.
 Emotional richness.
 You just need to excavate it.
-Some people have very deep and rich soil, other a shallow poor soil.
+Some people have very deep and rich soil, other a shallow top layer.
 But in all people there is treasure to be found.

 “Arrrrrrrr.
 But how to dig?”

 Show interest in people and their motives!
-Don’t use shallow “what do you do?” scripts.
+Don’t use surface level questions like “what do you do?”.
 That is like digging with a spoon.
 No!
 You need to be interested in WHO someone is.
 Instead of what he does.
 And not interested in how he acts, but WHY he acts in life.

 So throw away your what-do-you-do-spoon, and pick up that opinion-shovel.
 Ask what they think about movies, news, books, events, etc. Ask for opinions.